-Teachers and school staff are on the frontlines of student mental health.
-They are not immune to the stress and trauma in the lives of their students.
+Teachers and school staff are not immune to the stress and trauma in the lives of their students.
 Data on adverse childhood events (ACEs) suggest that educators are exposed to many children who have experienced trauma, and that puts them at risk.